taliaqaiser1/tswd-portfolio/final-project-part-two.md

 # Wireframes / Storyboard

 Using my initial sketches and incorporating some of the feedback that I got from class, I made a structure in Shorthand.
 It has sections that identify different parts of the problem.
 For now, I have added placeholder visuals that give some idea of what my final visuals will look like.
-These are there to give an idea to the audience so that I could get detailed feedback and see if the direction I am headed in is right or not.
+These are there to give an idea to the audience so that I can get detailed feedback and see if the direction I am headed in is right or not.

 https://carnegiemellon.shorthandstories.com/protecting-the-adolescent-girls-of-pakistan/index.html